zenonine/navi/navi/README.md

-Navi - a declarative navigation framework for Flutter.
+Navi - A declarative navigation framework for Flutter, based on Navigator 2.0.

 # Declarative navigation